 What are the causes of elevated white blood cell count?

-There are a few reasons why you might have high white blood cell count.
-They include:
+There are a few reasons why you might have high (above normal) white blood cell count:

 Infection – as infection-causing bacteria or viruses multiply in the blood, your bone marrow produces more white blood cells to fight off the infection.
 Infection can also lead to inflammation, which can in turn cause the number of white blood cells to increase.